qunying/AdaTutor/README.md

 Here I have the AdaTutor presented on the Web.

+You could visit [my blog](http://blog.zsoft.ca) to browse directly on the web.

 It is licensed [CC0 1.0 Universal (CC0
 1.0)](https://creativecommons.org/publicdomain/zero/1.0/), in another words, it is in public domain.